 - Increase ownership.

-We know from research that family carers need timely and relevant information in an accessible format.
-The internet and recent developments in technology mean that there is more information available than ever before.
+Rsearch has shown that family carers need timely and relevant information in an accessible format.
+Developments in technology mean that there is more information available than ever before.
 We also know that many family carers are unable to benefit from this information either due to a lack of skills, knowledge, confidence or lack of support.
-This partnership project engaged with carers to develop a project that would connect carers with technology and provide access to the wealth of information available.

 Aim of involvement

-Involvement of carers was integral to this project and carers were involved at the outset by inputting into two focus groups and the completion of 116 questionnaires.
+The involvement of carers was integral to this project.
+Carers were involved at the outset by inputting into two focus groups and the completion of 116 questionnaires.
 The project was promoted through the HSC’s extensive Carers Register – set up to ensure ongoing engagement with carers.
 In addition, the Project Team used a questionnaire to collect baseline information at the beginning of each session.
 Participants were also asked to complete an evaluation form.

 Outcomes due to involvement.